Boost Chimney Draft with Chimney Fans: A Complete Guide

 4. Wiring and Control Installation

-✔ Equipped with manual or automatic controls to regulate speed and airflow.
+✔ Add manual or automatic controls to regulate speed and airflow.

-✔ Tested for proper operation before finalizing installation.
+✔ Test wiring and controls before finalizing installation.

 5. Testing and Calibration